ANLAB-KAIST/usnet_sockets/README.md

 Netmap support is an optional build feature.
 It can be used for direct NIC access or for faster IPC channels to usnetd through netmap pipes instead of Unix domain sockets.

+A limitation with macvtap that does not exists with real netmap drivers is that kernel RAW sockets will still see traffic on the interface.
+This means that dhclient listening on the real interface may still be exposed to untrusted traffic.
+Another problem with macvtap and the new virtual TAP interface for the kernel is that dhclient and wpasupplicant try to use the real interface where sending is blocked, thus after some time an encrypted WiFi connection may break.
+Therefore, netmap is the recommended backend.

 ## Porting Rust code

 It is recommendable to introduce support for usnet_sockets through conditional compilation with a build feature flag.